Ahsan12356/portfolio-nolonger/README.md

 # Portfolio

 > Developed Portfolio for mobile project using html, css.
 Used mobile first approach.
-Its actually second milestone of the project of portfolio mobileversion skeleton.
+Its actually third milestone of the project of portfolio mobileversion skeleton.
+In this mile stone of the project, we had to make footer of the project and contact us form.
+We have also used formspree.io website for data collection as instructed.

 ## Built With
 - html